 A tea cosy is a fairly straightforward thing to sew and makes a great gift.
-Many of us use teabags but instead of making tea in a mug, use a teapot.
+Many of us use teabags – but instead of making tea in a mug, try using a teapot.
 You get more than one cup of tea for your effort.
 So, while tea cosies have been on the wane, I’d like to make an appeal for their revival.

 - Fabric for outside of tea cosy

 - Batting or wadding